 Indeed, our interest in the global potential of ground state Yb2 is not solely "technical": recently, weakly bound ytterbium dimer has marked a new frontier for ultracold atomic physics.
-The energy level scheme of Yb aton solution to laser confinement, cooling and narrow band excitation were explored in development of the ultraprecise Yb frequency standard [1] for applications to quantum metrology and relativistic geodesy [1].
+The energy level scheme of Yb atom convenient for laser confinement, cooling and narrow band excitation were explored in development of the ultraprecise Yb frequency standard [1] for applications to quantum metrology and relativistic geodesy [1].
 However, the path is still long for the development of an Yb2-based atomic clock, which, theoretically, promises further significant improvements of the precision [2].
-Related studies of ultracold Yb ensembles stip ted significant progresses in ultracold collision dynamics and photoassociation spectroscopy (PAS) [4-14], which, in turn, provided unique experimental data on atomic states and interatomic interactions (dispersion coefficients derived from these studies have already been quoted in the previous Chapter).
-Another feature making b dimer a perfect test case for ultracold physics is the natural abundance of a variety of Yb isotopes.
+Related studies of ultracold Yb ensembles stipulated significant progresses in ultracold collision dynamics and photoassociation spectroscopy (PAS) [4-14], which, in turn, provided unique experimental data on atomic states and interatomic interactions (dispersion coefficients derived from these studies have already been quoted in the previous Chapter).
+Another feature making the Yb dimer a perfect test case for ultracold physics is the natural abundance of a variety of Yb isotopes.
 This allows one to study mass-dependent non-Born-Oppenheimer effects [11,15].
 In recent years, a 500 Hz accuracy of the PAS data on the near-threshold rovibrational levels of the Yb dimer was reported [16].
 Such a level of precision, never achieved before, can be used to challenge the constraints on the non-Newtonian gravity forces.
 It has been shown [16] that the constraint could be improved by two order of magnitude with the refinement of the underlying theoretical spectroscopic model.
 The model suggested relies on the reference Born-Oppenheimer (BO) and correction terms featuring beyond-BO effects with a few adjustable parameters.
 One way to improve the model is to accurately assess the non-Born-Oppenheimer effects arising due to non-adiabatic interactions with excited states.
 Recently, Tecmer et al. [17] moved in this direction and improved the ab initio description of the lowest-lying excited states of Yb dimer.
-However, the better characterization of the reference ground-state ${}^{1}\Sigma{g}^{+}$ BO potential is 1 exclosed important.
+However, the better characterization of the reference ground-state ${}^{1}\Sigma{g}^{+}$ BO potential is no less important.
 As follows from Chapter 3, its long-range part is well represented by accurate ab initio calculations [18-21] and can be further improved by fitting to PAS data and scattering length measurements [6,11,22].
-In contrast, no experimental data exist for probing the repulsive wall or the well depth of Yb dimension calculations and, therefore, inevitably inherits their inaccuracies.
+In contrast, no experimental data exist for probing the repulsive wall or the well depth of Yb dimer directly.
+The model can only rely on the ab initio calculations and, therefore, inevitably inherits their inaccuracies.

 Up to date, the BO interaction potentials calculated at the CCSD(T) level with small-core effective core potentials [23] have been considered as the best reference.
-Borkowski et al. [11] showed that the ab initio binding energy $D_e$ should only be corrected by 3% to reach the best fit to PAS data.
+Borkowski et al. [11] showed that the ab initio binding energy D_e should only be corrected by 3% to reach the best fit to PAS data.
 Yet, the sensitivity of the long-range data to the potential well parameters is quite weak.
-Indeed, other model potentials, completely different from the ab initio ones, were previously tried in the similar models [6,22].
-Though the fits were made for less accurate data, they least to binding energies almost twice as large as the ab initio value.
-By contrast, all-electron scalar relativistic CCSD(T) calculations [17] gav $\bigcirc$ % smaller binding binding point.
-All these results question the uniqueness of the models developed to fit PAS data and assessing non-Newtonian gravity $\bigcirc$ es in Refs.
+Indeed, other model potentials, completely different from the ab initio ones, were previously tried in similar models [6,22].
+Albeit the fits were made for less accurate data, they led to binding energies almost twice as large as the ab initio value.
+By contrast, all-electron scalar relativistic CCSD(T) calculations [17] gave a 20% smaller binding energy.
+All these results question the uniqueness of the models developed to fit PAS data and assessing non-Newtonian gravity forces in Refs.
 [11,16] and call for further refinement of the reference ground-state dimer potential.